UniversalDependencies/docs/_u-dep/xcomp.md

 xcomp(liable, arrested)
 ~~~

-The clausal complement can be headed by various parts of speech, including a VERB, ADJ, or NOUN.
+The predicative complement can be headed by various parts of speech, including a VERB, ADJ, or NOUN.
+A nominal predicative complement can be marked by a preposition (particularly, in English, by _as_).
 The `xcomp`-taking predicate of the higher clause can be a VERB or ADJ.

 Contrast with other complement clauses, which use [ccomp]():